verdaccio/website/website/translated_docs/sr-CS/cli.md

 ## Podrazumevana lokacija config file-a

-Kako bismo locirali home directory, oslanjamo se na **$XDG_DATA_HOME** kao prvi izbor u Windows okruženju gde tragamo za [APPDATA environment variablom](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).
+To locate the home directory, we rely on **$XDG_DATA_HOME** as a first choice and for Windows environments we look for the [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).

 ## Config file format

-Config file should be YAML, JSON or NodeJS module.
+Config files should be YAML, JSON or a NodeJS module.
 YAML format is detected by parsing config file extension (yaml or yml, case insensitive).

 ## Podrazumevana lokacija za čuvanje

-Koristimo **$XDG_DATA_HOME** environment variablu kao podrazumevano podešavanje kako bismo locirali podrazumevano mesto za čuvanje koje bi trebalo [da bude isto](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) kao $HOME/.local/share.
+We use the **$XDG_DATA_HOME** environment by variable default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as $HOME/.local/share.
 Ako koristite prilagođeno mesto za čuvanje podataka (custom storage), onda je lokacija irelevantna.

 ## Podrazumevana lokacija baze podataka